 This is a classic mistake that we see a lot of businesses make, creating a profile on every available platform because its the ‘right thing’ to do.
 But in reality, it’s not.
 Yes, your target audience may be on these platforms, but that doesn’t mean your company will make the right content to fulfill their needs.
 Before creating a business profile on a platform, you really need to do a bit of competitor analysis.
 Look at how well similar brands are performing, analyse what you could do better and see if your brand message fits in with the whole feel of the platform.

 Not every social platform will suit every business as there are different audiences for each kind of platform, who are looking for particular things.
 Platforms such as Vine are solely there for quick creative content, whereas Twitter has a much broader spectrum of users thus a wider variety of content can be shared around.
 A quick example of a niche platform is Tumblr.
-Whilst this social media network is fast growing and collaborative, brands can go really wrong.
-We’ve got two great posts about Tumblr, read this blog post to find out if it really is right for your brand, and this one to see examples of Tumblr done the right way.

 Paying for followers & likes